SeanKilleen/seankilleen.github.io/hire/index.md

 disable_ads: true
 ---

 I created this page because I receive a lot of contacts from those recruiting for a position.
+It is meant to complement [my LinkedIn profile](https://linkedin.com/in/SeanKilleen)

 Do you want to know if I'd be a good fit for your organization, or would you like to work together?
 Read on below to see if we should chat!